 The first killing was that same year after a Mexican man was shot in a local eatery by mistake as an unknown assailant was trying to kill the woman waiting tables.
-The first lynching happened two years later when another man, drunk on whisky, shot up a dance hall, killing one and wounding two others.
+The first lynching happened two years later when another man, drunk on whiskey, shot up a dance hall, killing one and wounding two others.
 Similar incidents and lawlessness would prevail for several years as the town slowly grew more civilized.

-German-Swiss immigrants in town founded the first breweries on what became known as Brewery Gulch on Brewery Avenue in 1881.
-According to Jim Barnett, long time Bisbee resident, and Bisbee historian, the Gulch at first was made up of a wood schoolhouse, Coyote Bill’s cabin next to the school, the Munche home, and a brewery owned by A.B.
+German-Swiss immigrants in the town founded the first breweries on what became known as Brewery Gulch on Brewery Avenue in 1881.
+According to Jim Barnett, long time Bisbee resident and Bisbee historian, the Gulch at first was made up of a wood schoolhouse, Coyote Bill’s cabin next to the school, the Munche home, and a brewery owned by A.B.
 Seiber, who had a small adobe saloon next to the brewery.
 He cooled his beer in a large cellar vault dug into the mountain.